odileeds/open-data-tips/README.md

 # Open data tips
-Some tips for making open data created by people who end up using the open data.
+Some tips for creating open data in a way that is helpful.
+These suggestions are from people who end up trying to use open data.

 * If you have tabular data, output it as a **CSV file** rather than as a PDF or Excel file
 * When outputting CSVs, only have **one table in each CSV file**.